grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ra.md

 ### RA-5: Vulnerability Monitoring and Scanning

-Monitor and scan for vulnerabilities in the system and hosted applications {{ insert: param, ra-5_prm_1 }} and when new vulnerabilities potentially affecting the system are identified and reported;
+Monitor and scan for vulnerabilities in the system and hosted applications organization-defined frequency and/or randomly in accordance with organization-defined process and when new vulnerabilities potentially affecting the system are identified and reported;

 Employ vulnerability monitoring tools and techniques that facilitate interoperability among tools and automate parts of the vulnerability management process by using standards for: